3D Reconstruction of Objects in Hands without Real World 3D Supervision: Approach

+Note that, due to hand occlusions and errors in FrankMocap predictions, it is possible that some 3D points belonging to the object are not projected into the object masks but we do not want to label these points as unoccupied.
+So we disregard points which project onto the object mask in some views and hand mask in other views as these points could belong to object due to hand occlusion.

 This is reminiscent of the visual hull algorithm~\cite{laurentini1994visual, matusik2000image}, which generates 3D reconstruction by carving out space that projects outside the segmentation in any view.
-Visual hull algorithms need multiple views at {\it test} time to generate any output.
-In contrast, we are doing this at training time to obtain supervision for $f(\bx; \I{I}{1}, \I{\thetaa}{1}, \I{\thetaw}{1}, \I{K}{1})$, which is a single image model and can be used at test time to obtain shape predictions from a single view.
+Visual hull algorithms need multiple views at test time to generate any output.
+In contrast, we are doing this at training time to obtain supervision for $\mathcal{F}(\bx; \I{I}{1}, \I{\theta}{1}, \I{K}{1})$, which makes predictions from a single view.